akshataupadhye/Understanding-Support-Vector-Machines/README.md

 ### Learning a Linear SVM

 The linear SVM learns an oblique linear boundary along with a margin surrounding it.
 The points on the margin are called as the support vectors.
 The SVM maximizes its boundaries on both sides to avoid overfitting.
 But there must be a limit to define the extent of the boundary.
 So, we use the Soft Margin Approach by assigning a penalty parameter C to the error term.
-In this dataset after increasing the value of the penalty parameter to C= 2000 we get the best results for accuracy , precision and recall.
+In this dataset after increasing the value of the penalty parameter, we get the best results for accuracy , precision and recall.

 ### Plots for Linear SVM